Balvald/ArtemisScannerTracker/README.md

 - You have to do mostly _nothing_ (yay) apart from having to play Elite Dangerous while using this plugin with EDMC.

-- For the sake of making it impossible for the exobiology data tracking to accitentially assume the wrong system as already sold please do sell your whole batch of data.
+- For the sake of making it impossible for the exobiology data tracking to accidentially assume the wrong system as already sold please do sell your whole batch of data.

 ### Main UI
 ![AST UI](https://i.imgur.com/nYztoKF.png "main plugin ui pic annotated")